lowcam/PHAT-Python-GUI/README.md

 in a password.
 The last step will be for the output to be copied to the clipboard so if can be pasted into the program or site.

-Linux executibles are in the dist folder.
+Linux and Windows executibles are in the dist folder.
+I do not have a MAC or I would also have those executables.

 Required to build:
 Python3;